yasinnaal/Dataset/README.md

 # Dataset

-Sample, dummy data datasets for testing and practicing.
+Collection of sample, dummy data datasets for testing and practicing.

 ## LOS ANGELES OPEN DATA